 It’s worth trying to come up with truly unique content because practically everything has been said before.
 The 1/10th Rule for Car Buying is something that really took off, for example.
 Spending no more than 10 percent of your gross income on the value of a car is a simple but effective way to blow yourself up.

 The Total Income Tax to Total Savings ratio (TITTS ratio) is another fun idea I proposed; it gives readers a target for how much to save based on how much taxes they are paying.

 If you can invent new terminology and help people remember an easy way to save or make people more money in the personal finance space, I think you’ll do very well.

 What are your favorite online resources?

-My favorite online resource is Personal Capital.
-I’ve used their product since 2012 and recommend their free financial tools to my readers in order to track their net worth, make sure their investments are balanced, and minimize their portfolio management fees.
+I’ve used Personal Capital for years and recommend their free financial tools to my readers in order to track their net worth, make sure their investments are balanced, and minimize their portfolio management fees.
 Before Personal Capital, I had to log on to six different financial institutions to track 28 different accounts.
 Now I can see all my finances in one place and adjust positions accordingly.

 I’m such a fan of Personal Capital that I decided to work for them part time for three months.
 It’s been a blast helping them build out their blog and share my online marketing strategies with them.